sunnysinghnitb/streetview/readme.md

 Params
 ------

-:panoid: the panorama id
+:panoid: the panorama id <br>
 :heading: the heading of the photo.
-Each photo is taken with a 360
+Each photo is taken with a 360 <br>
     camera.
 You need to specify a direction in degrees as the photo will only cover a partial region of the panorama.
 The recommended headings to use are 0, 90, 180, or 270.